Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Get the last worksheet

-The following example gets a reference to the last worksheet in a workbook.
+The following code sample gets a reference to the last worksheet in a workbook.

 ```js
 Excel.run(function (context) {